Mpumalanga: Mining

 Extensive mining is done and the minerals found include gold, platinum group metals, silica, chromite, vanadiferous magnetite, argentiferous zinc, antimony, cobalt, copper, iron, manganese, tin, coal, andalusite, chrysotile asbestos, kieselguhr, limestone, magnesite, talc and shale.

 Gold was first discovered in Mpumalanga province in 1883 by Auguste Roberts in the mountains surrounding what is now Barberton.
 Gold is still mined in the Barberton area today.

 Mpumalanga accounts for 83% of South Africa's coal production.
 90% of South Africa's coal consumption is used for electricity generation and the synthetic fuel industry.
 Coal power stations are in proximity to the coal deposits.
 A coal liquefaction plant in Secunda (Secunda CTL) is one of the country's two petroleum-from-coal extraction plants, which is operated by the synthetic fuel company Sasol.

 The high density of coal power stations on the Mpumalanga highveld means that the region has the highest levels of nitrogen dioxide pollution in the world.

 Attractions

 Mpumalanga is popular with tourists.
 Kruger National Park, established in 1898 for the protection of Lowveld wildlife, covering 20000 km2, is a popular destination.
 The other major tourist attractions include the Sudwala Caves and the Blyde River Canyon.

 Many activities including the big jump, mountain and quad biking, horse trails, river rafting and big game viewing are endemic to the region.
 This is "Big Five" territory.
 Towns in the Lowveld are Barberton, Mbombela, White River, Sabie, Graskop, Hazyview, Malelane, Pilgrim's Rest, Lydenburg and Nkomazi.

-In 2008, a Haute Cuisine route was formed, trickling from Mbombela down to Hazyview.
-The Lowveld Gourmet Route covers the four top fine dining restaurants the area has to offer.
-The restaurants include Summerfields Kitchen, Oliver's Restaurant, Orange and Salt.
+In 2008, an haute cuisine route was formed, trickling from Mbombela down to Hazyview.
+The Lowveld gourmet route covers the four top fine dining restaurants the area has to offer.